aws-samples/serverless-jenkins-on-aws-fargate/README.md

 Terraform module which creates a serverless Jenkins environment based on AWS Fargate.
 The following resources are created:

 * Two Amazon ECS clusters
-    * One utilizing the standard `FARGATE` capacity provider, which is to be used by the Jenkins master and high priority agents.
+    * One utilizing the standard `FARGATE` capacity provider, which is to be used by the Jenkins controller and high priority agents.
     * One utilizing the `FARGATE_SPOT` capacity provider, which is to be used by Jenkins agents which handle lower priority jobs.
-* Amazon ECS service and task for Jenkins master.
+* Amazon ECS service and task for Jenkins controller.
-* Jenkins master Docker container, including the [amazon-ecs-plugin](https://github.com/jenkinsci/amazon-ecs-plugin).
+* Jenkins controller Docker container, including the [amazon-ecs-plugin](https://github.com/jenkinsci/amazon-ecs-plugin).
 * Amazon ECR repository for storing the above container
 * Application load balancer
-* Amazon Elastic Filesystem to provide stateful storage for the Jenkins Master
+* Amazon Elastic Filesystem to provide stateful storage for the Jenkins controller
 * AWS Backup vault and schedule to backup EFS
-* AWS Cloud Map service discovery domain and entry for Jenkins master (for agent -> master discovery)
+* AWS Cloud Map service discovery domain and entry for Jenkins controller (for agent -> controller discovery)
 * IAM Roles for the above components
 * Security Groups for the above components